vladimirshefer/spring-boot-starter-telegram/docs/index.md

 ---

-# Spring Boot Starter Telegram
+# Spring Boot Starter Chatbots (Telegram, Discord)

-Extensible framework for creating Telegram bots with ease.
+Extensible framework for creating chatbots with ease.

 This framework is a [Spring Boot Starter](https://www.geeksforgeeks.org/spring-boot-starters/).